U.S. Energy Strategy and Regime Realignment in Venezuela: Implications for Great-Power Competition

 II.
 Pressure Mechanisms and Energy Control

-Following the capture of Nicolás Maduro, Washington initiated discussions with Venezuela’s interim leadership focused on restructuring oil production and pricing.
-Proposals reportedly include reducing oil prices to approximately $50 per barrel and exploring mechanisms for U.S. oversight of the state oil company, Petróleos de Venezuela S.A.
-(PdVSA).
-If implemented, such measures could significantly expand U.S. influence over Western Hemisphere energy resources.
+The Venezuelan case also appears to be linked to a wider strategy of energy-market discipline.
+Following the capture of Nicolás Maduro, Washington reportedly initiated discussions with Venezuela’s interim leadership on restructuring oil production and pricing.
+Proposals reportedly include lowering oil prices to approximately $50 per barrel and exploring mechanisms for U.S. oversight of Petróleos de Venezuela S.A.
+If implemented, such measures would represent a major expansion of U.S. influence over Venezuela’s energy sector.

 III.
 Structural Constraints and Investment Realities